brandtkeller/personal-blog/content/posts/airgap/airgap-spectrum.md

 - **A field-deployed AI pipeline** that syncs new models over a Starlink relay once a week
 - **A software demo** that works even if the expo WiFi fails (ask me how I know)

-In all of those, it’s the same stack—but built to scale across the spectrum.
+In all of those, it’s the same stack — but built to scale across the spectrum.

 ## Summary

-> The airgap spectrum isn’t about policy—it’s about operational reality.
+> The airgap spectrum isn’t about policy — it’s about operational reality.

 Connectivity can vary by:
 - Region